War elephant: Later Medieval India

-The Mongols faced war-elephants in Khorazm, Burma, Siam, Vietnam, Cambodia and India throughout the 13th century.
-Despite their unsuccessful campaigns in Vietnam and India, the Mongols defeated the war elephants outside Samarkand by using catapults and mangonels, and during the Mongol invasions of Burma in 1277–1287 and 1300–1302 by showering arrows from their famous composite bows.
-Genghis and Kublai both retained captured elephants as part of their entourage.
-Another central Asian invader, Timur faced similar challenges a century later.
-In the Sack of Delhi, Timur's army faced more than one hundred Indian elephants in battle and almost lost because of the fear they caused amongst his troops.
-Historical accounts say that the Timurids ultimately won by employing an ingenious strategy: Timur tied flaming straw to the back of his camels before the charge.
-The smoke made the camels run forward, scaring the elephants, who crushed their own troops in their efforts to retreat.
-Another account of the campaign by Ahmed ibn Arabshah reports that Timur used oversized caltrops to halt the elephants' charge.
-Later, the Timurid leader used the captured animals against the Ottoman Empire.
+South East Asia

 "The Great Battle of Yuthahatthi" – Siamese King Naresuan fights the Burmese crown prince near Suphanburi in January 1593.

 In Southeast Asia, the powerful Khmer Empire had come to regional dominance by the 9th century AD, drawing heavily on the use of war elephants.
 Uniquely, the Khmer military deployed double cross-bows on the top of their elephants.
-With the collapse of Khmer power in the 15th century, the successor region powers of Burma (now Myanmar) and Siam (now Thailand) also adopted the widespread use of war elephants.
+With the collapse of Khmer power in the 15th century, the successor regional powers of Burma (now Myanmar) and Siam (now Thailand) also adopted the widespread use of war elephants.
 In many battles of the period it was the practice for leaders to fight each other personally in elephant duels.
 One famous battle occurred when the Burmese army attacked Siam's Kingdom of Ayutthaya.
 The war may have been concluded when the Burmese crown prince Mingyi Swa was killed by Siamese King Naresuan in personal combat on elephant in 1593.
 However, this duel may be apocryphal.

 In Thailand, the king or general rode on the elephant's neck and carried ngaw, a long pole with a sabre at the end, plus a metal hook for controlling the elephant.
 Sitting behind him on a howdah, was a signaller, who signalled by waving of a pair of peacock feathers.
 Above the signaller was the chatras, consisting of progressively stacked circular canopies, the number signifying the rank of the rider.
 Finally, behind the signaller on the elephant's back, was the steerer, who steered via a long pole.
 The steerer may have also carried a short musket and a sword.

 In Malaysia, 20 elephants battled the Portuguese during the Capture of Malacca (1511).